-15. The Copyright Registrations are valid, subsisting, and in full force and effect.
+15. The copyright registrations for the GODZILLA Works are valid, subsisting, and in full force and effect.

-16. The Plaintiff has invested substantial time, money, and effort in building up and developing consumer awareness, goodwill, and recognition in the GODZILLA Works.
+16. Toho has invested substantial time, money, and effort in building up and developing consumer awareness, goodwill, and recognition in the GODZILLA Works.

-17. The success of the GODZILLA Works is due in large part to the Plaintiff's marketing, promotional, and distribution efforts.
+17. The success of the GODZILLA Works is due in large part to Toho's marketing, promotional, and distribution efforts.

-18. As a result of Plaintiff's efforts, the quality of the Toho Products, the promotional efforts for Plaintiff's products and designs, movies, press and media coverage, and social media coverage, members of the public have become familiar with the GODZILLA Works and associate them exclusively with Plaintiff.
+18. As a result of Plaintiff's efforts, the quality of the GODZILLA products, the promotional efforts for Plaintiff's products and designs, movies, press and media coverage, and social media coverage, members of the public have become familiar with the GODZILLA Works and associate them exclusively with Plaintiff.